Being care-free in the face of comfort coves

 More of us, than would openly admit, find comfort in burrowing deep into parochial belief systems: comfort coves of the mind, that form illusionary barriers between us and judgement.
 (These coves are not formed consciously by the individual, but by society, religion and tradition.)

 And this is unsurprising.
-Humans are social creatures, and thus it is natural for us to want to be accepted.
+Humans are social creatures, and so it is natural for us to want to be accepted.
 It feels comfortable to 'fit in'.
 To give into expectation about how we should be acting, or what we should be doing.
 To simply laugh when someone makes an off-the-cuff, insensitive joke.

 As such, I always try to be care-free in the face of comfort coves.
 To care a little bit less about being approved of.

 I’d like to use a few scenario’s that involve a woman opting away from a pre-approved path, to highlight this notion.
-Simply choosing a woman, because I am a woman, so can draw on the experience of myself, and friends.

 (Excuse the hyper-bole that ensues.
 My stance on individuals who live their lives peering through pin-sized holes that they've poked in their little stinky coves, is pretty apparent)

-Scenario 1: stepping out from under the 'what women can and can't do' cove.
+Scenario 1: Stepping out from under the 'what women can and can't do' cove.

 Scenario 2: stepping out from under the 'what women can and can't do' cove V2.